MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/adoption-getstarted.md

 Using Syntex to automate the classification and data extraction from the content using [document processing](model-types-overview.md) and the [taxonomy tagging](taxonomy-tagging-overview.md) or [image tagging](image-tagging-overview.md) features can save time and money while minimizing risk of typos or missed information.

 Syntex can perform different types of tasks across your content including classification, extraction, and keywords.
-Classification identifies the type of content the file represents (for example, a report, an invoice, or a form).
-Extraction identifies information based on an entity from within a document.
-Keywords suggests information based on a property of or decision about a document using keywords.

-Syntex can perform different types of tasks across your content including classification, extraction, and keywords.
-The following table shows these tasks and features.
+The following table shows these tasks and related features.

 |Task  |Description  |Syntex feature  |
 |---------|---------|---------|